On this page:

 - after surgery or radiotherapy, to kill any cancer cells possibly left behind

-- to help stop the growth or control the symptoms of an advanced cancer (palliative treatment).
+- as palliative treatment, to help stop the growth or control the symptoms of an advanced cancer.

-The side effects of chemotherapy will depend on the drugs you receive and where the cancer is located in your body.
-Some people have few side effects; others have more.
-Common side effects include tiredness, nausea, vomiting and diarrhoea, appetite loss, hair loss, and increased risk of infection.
-Most can be managed with medicines or other techniques.
+The side effects of chemotherapy will depend on the drugs you receive and where the cancer is located in your body, however commonly they include tiredness, nausea, vomiting and diarrhoea, appetite loss, hair loss, mouth ulcers, constipation, numbness or tingling in the hands and feet, effects on hearing and increased risk of infection.

-Radiotherapy uses high-energy x-rays to destroy cancer cells.
-It may be used for certain types of bone cancer, such as Ewing's sarcoma:
+Radiation therapy uses high-energy x-rays to destroy cancer cells.
+It may be used for Ewing’s sarcoma:

 - before surgery, to shrink the size of the tumour